White Working Class: Overcoming Class Cluelessness in America | nwLaborPress

 Another reason people don’t just move across the country and go to college and get a great knowledge economy job is: Going to college is a very different proposition if you’re from a blue-collar family than it is for people from a professional family.
 First of all, it’s three times as hard to get in, says one study.
 And even if you do get in, it’s a far more risky economic proposition because you may feel so culturally ill-at-ease and you may be so poorly prepared academically that you’re much more likely to drop out, in which case you’re going to be paying huge college debt on a high school graduate salary.
 Which means, according to one study, many people end up paying like a third of their income, without the college degree.

-And then thirdly, the kinds of colleges that people from professional families go to are often quite different from the kinds of colleges that blue collar kids go to, and are much less likely to lead to high-paying jobs.
+And then thirdly, the kinds of colleges that people from professional families go to are often quite different from the kinds of colleges that blue collar kids go to, and [the latter] are much less likely to lead to high-paying jobs.
 The divergence between incomes of high- and low-paying college graduates has very sharply increased in recent decades.
-And so many people graduate from college and end up earning not a lot more than non- college graduates.
+So many people graduate from college and end up earning not a lot more than non- college graduates.

-But finally, with blue collar kids, their families have very different social networks and expectations then professional kids do.

 Blue-collar kids are in a very different situation.
 Their families have very dense, very local, very rooted networks of people who are family, friends that they’ve known forever, neighbors.
 And their families expect that they will remain part of those networks.
-And they often do have very good not only social but also economic reasons, because those networks provide for each other things that more privileged people buy, such as good childcare or help with home repair.
-So for a blue-collar person to move away from their family network, they’re not only have to get a better job, they have to get a job that so much better that it doesn’t matter that they now have to pay for childcare.
-And that’s a much much better job.
+And they often do have very good not only social but also economic reasons, because those networks provide things that more privileged people buy, such as good child care or help with home repair.
+So for a blue-collar person to move away from their family network, they not only have to get a better job, they have to get a job that is so much better that it doesn’t matter that they now have to pay for child care.
 And the family expectations of blue collar families are typically that the kids will stay close to the home, not only so grandma can help with child care but so that the kids can help when grandma gets older.
 The social support that professional and managerial kids get when they move far from home often does not exist for blue collar kids.
 Instead, blue collar kids’ decisions to move far from home for professional reasons are met with a kind of puzzlement at best.

 Life looks really different when you’re not in the elite.
 And the elite sometimes forgets that.

-One of the very interesting things your book touches on is this distinction between means-tested government programs like welfare, food stamps, Medicaid, and universal government programs like Social Security, Medicare, and Workers Comp.
+One of the things your book touches on is this distinction between means-tested government programs (like welfare, food stamps, and Medicaid) and universal government programs (like Social Security, Medicare, and Workers Comp).
 They fare very differently politically.
 You argue that’s because the white working class resents not just the professional managerial elite but also the poor.

 There’s this idea among Marxists of “false consciousness” — that members of the proletariat can be deluded and not see their true interests.
 And maybe a modern variant of that is in Thomas Frank’s book What’s the Matter with Kansas — that working people who vote Republican are dupes because they’re voting against their own economic interest.
 You hear that argument a lot.
 What do you make of it?